Storm trade Katie Lou Samuelson, No. 9 2022 draft pick to Los Angeles for Gabby Williams

-The Storm traded Katie Lou Samuelson and the No. 9 pick in the 2022 WNBA draft to Los Angeles for forward Gabby Williams, a league source confirmed.
+SEATTLE — The Storm traded Katie Lou Samuelson and the No. 9 pick in the 2022 WNBA draft to Los Angeles for forward Gabby Williams, the team announced Thursday, Feb.
+3.

-The website Winsidr was the first to report the trade and both teams are expected to announce the deal Thursday morning.

 The deal ends Samuelson’s one-year tenure in Seattle.
 The Storm acquired her in a trade last February in a trade that sent the 2021 No. 1 overall pick to Dallas for Samuelson and its 2022 second round pick.